 Simultaneous contributions from various afferent (muscle spindle, Golgi tendon organ, cutaneous) and efferent (alpha motor neuron, autonomic) nerves are to be expected in the recordings.
 It is new and innovative in the proposed research project to separate these signals using advanced system identification techniques, taking advantage of the robot manipulator to accurately generate and measure a variety of carefully designed movement and force patterns.

 Study objective

-Our goal is to acquire a practical, maybe even clinically useful microneurographic technique.
-In this research project, we will investigate the usefulness of multi-unit microneurography for the research of human muscle mechanoreceptors, by answering two questions:
+In this research project, we will investigate the feasibility of multi-unit microneurography for the research of human muscle mechanoreceptors.
+We will therefore answer the following questions: